alfateam/orange-orm/README.md

 }
 ```
 __Deleting a row in an array__
-A typical scenario is that you first fetch many rows, and then wants to delete a single row inside an array.
-This is straightforward to do with RDB.
-In fact, you can update, insert and delete any row in a single operation.
-Just add or remove the rows from the array, and then call the <strong><i>saveChanges()</i></strong> method on the array.
+A common workflow involves retrieving multiple rows, followed by the need to delete a specific row from an array.
+This operation is straightforward to do with RDB, which allow for the updating, inserting, and deleting of multiple rows in a single transaction.
+To modify the array, simply add, update, or remove elements, and then invoke the saveChanges() method on the array to persist the changes.

 ```javascript
 import map from './map';